 Ozan Güler

-I will join the Department of Finance and Accounting at CUNEF in September as an Assistant Professor.
+I am an assistant professor at the Department of Finance and Accounting at CUNEF.

 Curriculum Vitae